niraami/dotfiles/.setup/guide.md

 | **btrfs**   | For btrfs as the root filesystem      |
 | **lvm2**    | For root setup on top of LVM          |

-After that, you have to recreate the initramfs files.
+After that, you have to recreate the `/boot/initramfs-*` files.
 ```bash
 mkinitcpio -p linux
 ```